SachinDangayach/session10-SachinDangayach/README.md

 ### 12. create_stock_exchange
 function to create fake company profiles and list them on a fake stock exchange.
 Function follows the following steps
-        -1.
-Function generates the a class  for named tuple and then generates a random weights in the named tuple -2.
+        *1. Function generates the a class  for named tuple and then generates a random weights in the named tuple *2.
 Take the sum of all weights to generate a named tuple of normalized weights
-        -3.
-Create class for named tuple for a company with fields as 'company_name', 'symbol', 'value', 'open', 'high', 'low', 'close' -4.
-Company Name: Create named tuple class for stock exchange -5. in loop get the fake company name by faker -6.
-Symbol: Generate the symbol of company by selection first letter and last letters of the company name while randomly choosing the middle letter while making sure its not a special character -7.
-Value: Randomly select the value of company between 3000 to 5000 -8.
-Open: Companies contribution can be found as normalized weight * value -9.
-High: Open*random value between .8 to 1.3 -10.
-Low: Low can be from .5*open to high value for that company on a given day -11.
+        *3. Create class for named tuple for a company with fields as 'company_name', 'symbol', 'value', 'open', 'high', 'low', 'close' *4.
+Company Name: Create named tuple class for stock exchange *5. in loop get the fake company name by faker *6.
+Symbol: Generate the symbol of company by selection first letter and last letters of the company name while randomly choosing the middle letter while making sure its not a special character *7.
+Value: Randomly select the value of company between 3000 to 5000 *8.
+Open: Companies contribution can be found as normalized weight * value *9.
+High: Open multiple with random value between .8 to 1.3 *10.
+Low: Low can be from .5 multiple with open to high value for that company on a given day *11.
 Close: Close can be any number between Low and High including them

 ### 13. stock_exchange_details
 Calculate the days open, low, high and closing for stock exchange.
 Loops through the tuples of top 100 companies listed in exchange and returns on calculation, the day_open, day_high, day_low and day_close value for exchange